 Now we need to know what type of boiler you have.

-Adjusting a combi boiler
+Adjusting the temperature of water from a combi boiler

 Remember, a combi boiler heats water as and when it’s needed, so the results should be instant.

-Adjusting a system or heat only boiler
+Adjusting the temperature of water from a system or heat only boiler

 Adjusting the temperature of a system or conventional boiler can be a bit more tricky, as the thermostat and adjuster are often on the boiler itself.
 Remote control devices are available, but for most people they are unnecessary as the temperature is probably adjusted rarely.

 The temperature setting on the cylinder might be visible, or it could be behind a panel.
 This may be a manual control (a knob, dial or a slot for a screwdriver) or digital.
 Check your manual for details, but you should be able to lower the temperature using one of these controls.